Skip to content

 Can You Bring a Skateboard on a School Bus?
 The Official Rules

-While policies may vary, in general, skateboards are not allowed on school buses due to safety concerns.
-School districts often consider the size, weight, and potential hazards of skateboards.
-It is best to check with your specific school district or bus service provider for their official rules and regulations regarding bringing skateboards on school buses.
+While policies may vary, skateboards are not generally allowed on school buses due to safety concerns.
+School districts often consider skateboards’ size, weight, and potential hazards.
+It is best to check with your school district or bus service provider for their official rules and regulations regarding bringing skateboards on school buses.

 can you bring a skateboard on a school bus